Skip to main content

 Jowls refer to the sagging skin and fat that develops along the lower face and jawline as we age.
 They create a "droopy" appearance that can make the face look tired, older, and less defined.

 Jowls form due to several factors: loss of skin elasticity, weakening of the facial ligaments that hold tissue in place, redistribution of facial fat, and the constant pull of gravity over decades.
 Genetics play a significant role—some people develop jowls in their 40s while others may not see significant jowling until their 60s.
+Deepened nasolabial folds and neck laxity often develop simultaneously.

 Contributing factors include sun damage, smoking, significant weight fluctuations, and overall skin quality.
 Once jowls develop, they typically worsen over time without intervention.

-How Deep Plane Facelift Treats Jowls
+How Does Deep Plane Facelift Treat Jowls?

 Deep plane facelift is uniquely effective for jowls because it addresses the underlying structural causes rather than just tightening skin.
 The procedure works by: